bikeshgyawali/Chess-Project/docs/dev_log.md

 I encountered an issue where the grid systems were inverted in the translator.py file and board.py.
 It was simple fix but took a while to figure out.

 I worked on a rudimentary move function for the board.
 It is not a good solution yet, but i just want to see it work for now.

+As the project is getting larger and larger I am finding it harder to maintain.
+The logic feels hard to follow through even though I am trying my best to use OOP principles and functional programming principles.
+Wonder how much worse it would be if I did not use those.